shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-05-transfer.md

                 gasLimit: ethers.utils.hexlify(100000),
                 gasPrice: gas_price
             }
-            const hash = await provider.getSigner().sendTransaction(transaction)
+            const hash = await provider.getSigner().sendTransaction(transaction);
-            const receipt = await hash.wait()
+            const receipt = await hash.wait();
-            setHash(receipt.transactionHash)
-            setFetching(false)
+            setHash(receipt.transactionHash);
+            setFetching(false);
         } catch (error) {
-            setError(error)
-            setFetching(false)
+            setError(error);
+            setFetching(false);
         }
 	}
 ```

-What happened in the code above?
-Let's take a closer look!
+**What happened in the code above?**

-* We first need to fill our transaction object with:
+* First, we need to fill our transaction object with:
-    * A from address
+    * An address to send `from` (the sender).
-    * A recipient address
+    * An address to send `to` (the recipient).
-    * The amount
+    * The `value`, an amount which has been converted into a BigNumber (`ethers.utils.parseEther` is perfect for this)
-    * nonce: the latest transaction's numbering
+    * A `nonce`, meaning "a number used once".
+This value is incremented by one for every transaction sent by an address.
-    * A default gas limit
+    * A default `gasLimit`.
-    * And the current gas price
+    * The current `gasPrice`.
-* Finaly we sign and send our transaction and wait it's confirmation
+* Finally we sign and send our transaction and wait for it to be confirmed.

 -------------------------------------

 # Make sure it works

-Once the code above save you can click and this is what the UI should look like!
+Once the code above has been saved, enter an amount to transfer and click **Transfer**:

 ![](../../../.gitbook/assets/polygon-transfer-v2.gif)

 -------------------------------------

-# Next Steps
+# Conclusion

 Now that we have a funded Polygon account, we can use our MATIC tokens to deploy a smart contract.
-In the next tutorial, we will cover writing, testing and deploying the Solidity code using Truffle, a smart contract development suite.
+In the next tutorial we will cover writing, testing and deploying the Solidity code using Truffle which is a smart contract development suite.